3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 ## Testing on hardware

-Upon making sure that the loader-kernel object boots properly within an emulation environment, we can proceed to Secure Booting FreeBSD on hardware.
+Upon making sure that the loader-kernel object boots properly within an emulation environment, we can proceed to UEFI Secure Booting FreeBSD on hardware.

 To do that, follow the exact same steps as with emulation, the only differewnce being that you will now need to upload the certificate to a USB drive and